-- You should not recognize taxable income over the term of the securities prior to maturity, other than pursuant to a sale or exchange. - Upon a sale or exchange of a security (including retirement at maturity), you should recognize capital gain or loss equal to the difference between the amount realized and your tax basis in the security.
-Such gain or loss should be long-term capital gain or loss if you held the security for more than one year.
+- You should not recognize taxable income over the term of the securities prior to maturity, other than pursuant to a sale or exchange. - Upon a sale or exchange of the securities (including retirement at maturity), you should recognize capital gain or loss equal to the difference between the amount realized and your tax basis in the securities.
+Such gain or loss should be long-term capital gain or loss if you held the securities for more than one year.